 - 5. Click Open on License Installer dialog box. - 6.
 Select the license file and click OK.
-The license information to be added is displayed. - 7.
-Click Use License.
+The license information to be added is displayed. - Click Use License.
 Wait for a while and Completed dialog box is displayed.
 Click OK.

 - 8. Click Exit to close License Installer dialog box. - 9.
-Double-click MX210000A on the Desktop to launch the application. - 10.
-Click System Menu System Information and confirm the added option.
+Double-click MX210000A on the Desktop to launch the application.